Juddster/Backand-Parse-SDK-iOS-OSX/README.md

   Run `pod install`, and you should now have the latest parse release.

+**Note:** If you are also using **ParseFacebookUtilsV4**, You'll need to replace that pod with the **BackandParseFacebookUtilsV4** pod.
+It is the exact same code.
+The only change is to make it depend on the Backand pod/framework.
+It is there only to get a project to build.
+But I don't expect it to work yet as I didn't touch the necessary APIs in the Backand pod.

  - **Compiling for yourself**

     If you want to manually compile the SDK, clone it locally, and run the following commands in the root directory of the repository: